-Tradesman Shop: An establishment occupied by a craftsperson or a person in a skilled trade, including, by way of example only, plumbing, carpentry, or electrical work.
-The term also shall include establishments engaged in he repair of electrical goods and appliances, watches, jewelry, equipment, furniture, or other goods, exclusive of motor vehicles, where such services are the primary use and not accessory to another use, such as retail sales.
-The shop may include work space, storage space, and office space.
+Tradesman Shop: An Establishment, whose associated Building area is less than 1200 square feet and that is engaged in providing crafts or skilled trades, such as plumbing, carpentry, or electrical work.
+Tradesman Shop also includes Establishments engaged in the repair of electrical appliances, watches, jewelry, equipment, furniture, or other goods, where such services are the primary use of the building.
+The shop may include workspace, storage space, and office space.
+Tradesman Shops do not engage in the repair or servicing of small engines or motor vehicles, which are regulated separately as Automobile Repair Garages.

-Trail: A route or path, other than a roadway, and related facilities, developed and used primarily for recreational or transportation activities, including but not limited to, hiking, walking, cross-country skiing, snowmobiling, horseback riding, bicycling, and dogsledding.
+Trail: A route or path, other than a roadway, and related facilities, developed and used primarily for recreational or transportation activities, including but not limited to, hiking, walking, cross-country skiing, snowmobiling, ATVing, horseback riding, bicycling, and dogsledding.